-Many artists tend to draw characters based on a generic canine, feline or rodent anatomy; regardless of what the intended species is supposed to be.
-In the case of mustelids, due to their misleading features in classic media and lack of overall popularity, they are extremely susceptible to hybrid-like characteristics.
+Many artists and animators tend to draw animal characters based on a generic canine, feline or rodent anatomy; regardless of what the intended species is supposed to be.
+In the case of mustelids, due to their misleading features in classic media and lack of overall popularity in studies, they are extremely susceptible to hybrid-like characteristics.
 Below are some of the most common mistakes we tend to see in both art and animation.

-3. Occasionally mustelids are incorrectly drawn with buck teeth.
-We are unsure how this mistake is made, but it’s likely due to the artist believing mustelids are rodents.
-Mustelids are not rodents and do not have buck teeth.
-Their dentition is characterized by canine teeth, sharp molars and premolars.
+1. A surprising number of creators have depicted mustelids with buck teeth.
+We are unsure how this mistake is made, but it’s likely due to some people believing mustelids are rodents.
+Mustelids do not have buck teeth—their dentition is characterized by canine teeth, sharp molars and premolars.

-4. Many mustelids are indeed slinky and flexible with elongated bodies, but they are not anorexic.
-Despite their lankiness they are actually well-proportioned for their size, so depicting them as though they are malnourished shouldn’t be standard practice.
+2. Many mustelids are indeed slinky and flexible with elongated bodies, but they are not anorexic.
+Despite their lankiness they are well-proportioned for their size, so depicting them as though they are malnourished shouldn’t be standard practice.
 It should also be noted that mustelids can be obese.
-However, this is usually only possible for those in captivity or kept as pets.
+However, this is usually only possible for those that are domesticated or kept in captivity.

 3. Commonly we see mustelids depicted with a four-digit, digitigrade paw structure of a canine or feline.
 It can seem a bit uncanny to the eyes, since all mustelids have plantigrade to semi-plantigrade hindpaws;(1)(2) with five digits on both their forepaws and hindpaws.(2) The lack of five digits does not apply to toony styled characters, since they are traditionally drawn with the four-finger, three-toe aesthetic.
 In this case the number of digits a character has is a matter of personal preference, or in some cases a time-saving technique in animation.